informatics-lab/CRD__kevin_scratch/README.md

 # CRD__kevin_scratch
-Scratching around trying to convert directly from .pp to zarr Using Xarray and Iris
+Scratching around trying to convert directly from .pp to zarr <br>
+Using Xarray and Iris